When it comes to answering the question, “Who is the best?”, many answers are based on popularity rather than actual skill.

 Top Strength: Narratives

-Sage Francis comes from the intellectual “backpacker” school of rap, destined to never be mainstream but packs more value into each song than any other sub-genre of hip hop.
+Sage Francis comes from the intellectual “backpacker” school of rap, which packs more value into each song than any other sub-genre of hip hop.
 Francis can do it all as good as any other artist, but his real strength is his storytelling and imagery.

 Francis could easily be listed even further up the list, but his content is so thick with intellectual content that it holds him back in terms of pure enjoyment.
 A lot of times it takes effort to listen to him, as one album can be likened to hearing a lecture.
 He’ll find the balance soon and move up, I’m sure.